maniaplanet/documentation/creation/maniascript/general/syntax-basics.md

 ```

-One of the functions is called [i]main ()[/i].
+One of the functions is called `main ()`.
 It has no arguments, and no return type.
 It's the function called at the beginning of the program.

 If your code is simple enough to fit entirely in the main() function, you can omit the function header, and write the instructions without any enclosing brackets.